-The ADDs utilize public involvement procedures as a supplement to the KYTC's public involvement outreach efforts.
-Each ADD has documented their process with those documents are available on the individual ADD Office website and/or are available upon request.
+The ADDs utilize public involvement procedures as a supplement to the Cabinet's public involvement outreach efforts.
+Each ADD documents their process with those documents available on the individual ADD Office website and provided upon request.

-In addition, the KYTC and each ADD has established a transportation committee for each ADD area.
-The membership of this committee includes a diverse group of individuals with a variety of interests on impacts to the transportation system and/or how the transportation system affects them.
-These committees set goals and objectives for the regional transportation system, evaluating the transportation systems, identifying needs, and evaluating, prioritizing, and ranking transportation needs every two years as input into Kentucky's project selection process.
+In addition, the Cabinet and the ADDs establish a transportation committee for the area.
+The membership of this committee includes a diverse group of interests that affect the transportation system or the transportation system affects them.
+These committees set goals and objectives for the regional transportation system; evaluating the transportation systems; identifying needs; and evaluating, prioritizing, and ranking transportation needs every two years as input to Kentucky's -project selection process.
 The establishment of this transportation committee is to also identify and involve underserved populations to ensure consideration for the needs of the underserved populations such as low-income and minorities.

-The ADDs hold transportation committee meetings several times each year to reevaluate the regional transportation system, and provide information to committee members about the statewide transportation planning process and current transportation issues and projects.
-Each ADD also includes members with a specific interest in highway safety on their transportation committee to incorporate safety-conscious planning into the transportation planning process.
+The ADDs hold transportation committee meetings several times each year to reevaluate the regional transportation system, and educate committee members about the statewide transportation planning process and current transportation issues and projects.

-The ADDs planners may attend public meetings and various civic events throughout their district to discuss the statewide transportation planning process and solicit direct input from interested individuals or groups at key decision points as required.
-The ADDs maintain minutes from committee and public meetings.
-These minutes are available upon request and posted on the websites of the ADD offices.
-They periodically review their processes to determine the effectiveness and revise as appropriate.
+ADDs planners may attend public meeting and various civic meetings to discuss the statewide transportation planning process and solicit direct input from interested individuals or groups at key decision points.

+The ADDs maintain minutes from committee and public meetings that are posted on the ADD Offices website and available upon request.
+They periodically review their processes to determine its effectiveness and revise as deemed appropriate.